Slipperboard/firmware/README.md

 platformio run
 ```

 This compiles the firmware for the default `esp32dev` environment.
-A GitHub Actions workflow in `.github/workflows/build.yml` automatically builds the project on every push.
+A GitHub Actions workflow in `.github/workflows/build.yml` builds the project on pushes, pull requests, and can also be triggered manually from the GitHub UI.